MongoDB is a cross-platform document-oriented and NoSQL database. MongoDB Community Edition installation is a straightforward process for beginners.

 [initandlisten] waiting for connections on port 27017

-By default, MongoDB server will be listening to port 27017
+By default, the MongoDB server will be listening to port 27017

 for new connections.